launchbynttdata/common-platform-documentation/platform/cli/usage-guides/new-service/java/aws/README.md

 #### 3.4.3 Generate the Terragrunt files for the ECS Platform service

 Change into the directory of the newly created service.
+Once inside the new repositories' directory, generate the Terragrunt code.

 ```
 ~ $ cd sample-demo-app